idreeskhaan/8dof-robot-dynamics/README.md

 # Kinematics and Dynamics of an 8 DOF manipulator
-Solves Kineamtics and Dynamics of an 8 DOF serial manipulator
+Solves Kinematics and Dynamics of an 8 DOF serial manipulator